codes-org/codes/README-vis.md

 `g_st_ev_trace` is a ROSS flag for determining if event tracing is turned on and `g_st_model_stats` determines if the GVT-based or real time instrumentation modes are collecting model-level data as well.

 ### CODES LPs that currently have event type collection implemented:
+If you're using any of the following CODES models, you don't have to add anything, unless you want to change the data that's being collected.
 - nw-lp (model-net-mpi-replay.c)
 - original dragonfly router and terminal LPs (dragonfly.c)
 - dfly server LP (model-net-synthetic.c)